kartik-dev/yelp_academic_dataset_review/README.md

 - Social Graph Mining

 ## Things to improve
-- [ ] Deploy spark on Mesos Cluster Manager with Marathon for better resource utilization and high availability
+- [ ] Deploy spark on Mesos Marathon for better resource utilization and high availability
 - [ ] Deploy Spark driver application with Marathon for spark driver fault tolerance and high availability
 - [ ] Use of Dataflow tools like NiFi, StreamSets for enabling accelerated data collection, curation, analysis and delivery in real-time